kleber-code/ushka/README.md

 * **✍️ Decorator Routing:** For those who prefer explicitness, declare routes with decorators, just like in Flask or FastAPI.
 * **🧠 Zero Config:** The first time you run me, I generate `ushka.toml` for you.
 No boilerplate.
 * **🛡️ Panic Mode:** My interactive error page lets you copy the traceback with one click and inspect local variables.

 ---

+## 📚 Documentation

+This README provides a brief overview.
+For a deep dive into all of Ushka's features, including tutorials, guides, and a full API reference, **[view our full documentation here](https://kleber-code.github.io/ushka/)**.

+---